yeokm1/sensor-clock/README.md

 4. One is supposed to add a pull-up resistor for the I2C bus lines SCL and SDA if more than one device (BMP180 and Chronodot) uses them.
 I tried without the resistor and it seems to work fine.

 5. A 4.7k to 10k ohm resistor should also be added between the DHT22 Vcc and Data lines.
-Without such a resistor, the values I get still seems reasonable to me so I did not add it.
+Without such a resistor, the values I got still seems reasonable to me so I did not add it.
 You may have to though.

+6. I used an Arduino Mega because the front digital lines are close to the LCD headers thus reducing the wire length in the cramped enclosure.
+An Uno will work just as well.

+7. If you wish to change the LCD pins at pin 44 (Contrast) and 46 (Backlight), remember to move them to other PWM supported lines.

 References and libraries: